VibroAxe/openhab2-evohome/addons/binding/org.openhab.binding.evohome/README.md

 After setting up the evohome account, the evotouch and heating zones available to your account will be discovered after a manual scan.

-## Binding Configuration

-The evohome account needs to be configured with your username and password.
-This can be done via PaperUI or things file.

 ## Thing Configuration

 Thing configuration is optional, it is easier to use discovery which will automatically add all your zones and displays to the inbox, once the account Thing is online.